-45.88 - Disclose details of any related party transactions including:
+Disclose details of any related party transactions including:

-- a.
-The value of the financial benefit: - b.
-The nature of the relationship: - Whether the arrangement is on arm's length terms and is reasonable remuneration; - d.
-Whether member approval for the transaction has been sought and, if so, when; - e.
-The risks associated with the related party arrangements; and - f.
-The policies and procedures that the responsible entity has in place for entering into related party transactions, including how compliance with these policies and procedures is monitored.
+- a. the value of the financial benefit; - b. the nature of the relationship (i.e. the identity of the related party, and the nature of the arrangements between the parties, in addition to how the parties are related for the purposes of the Corporations Act - for group structures, the nature of these relationships should be disclosed for all group entities); - c. whether the arrangement is on arm's length terms and is reasonable remuneration; - d. whether member approval for the transaction has been sought and, if so, when; - e. the risks associated with the related party arrangements; and - f. the policies and procedures that the responsible entity has in place for entering into related party transactions, including how compliance with these policies and procedures is monitored

-45.88 - Trilogy has a strict policy of no related party lending in respect of the Trust and has never lent to a related party.
+Trilogy Funds has a strict policy of no related party lending in respect of the Trust and has never lent to a related party.

-However, Directors of Trilogy (or entities associated with them) may co-lend to a borrower and provide mezzanine funding on conditions as to ensuring that their interests are not preferred over those of the Trust in any way.
+However, Directors of Trilogy Funds (or entities associated with them) may co-lend to a borrower and provide mezzanine funding on conditions as to ensuring that their interests are not preferred over those of the Trust in any way.

-Also, Trilogy enters into certain transactions with its related parties in respect of the Trust on normal or better than normal commercial terms, such as the provision of certain services.
+Also, Trilogy Funds enters into certain transactions with its related parties in respect of the Trust on normal or better than normal commercial terms, such as the provision of certain services.
 These related party transactions include the following:

-- Trilogy Director Mr Rohan Butcher is the Director of a project management and licensed quantity surveyor which is engaged on an ongoing basis to consult to the Trust in respect of the projects for which the Trust makes loans. - Related companies of the responsible entity carry out services and provide resources, such as human resources, registry services and the provision of proprietary software, however Trilogy pays for these services from its fees and these are not additional costs which are charged to the Trust.
+- Trilogy Funds Director, Mr Rohan Butcher, is the Director of a project management company and a licensed quantity surveyor which is engaged on an ongoing basis to consult to the Trust in respect of the projects for which the Trust makes loans. - Related companies of the responsible entity carry out services and provide resources, such as human resources, registry services and the provision of proprietary software, however, Trilogy Funds pays for these services from its fees and these are not additional costs which are charged to the Trust.
 See Section 8.7 of the PDS for further details.

-In addition to the above, directors, employees of Trilogy and other related parties may hold units in the Trust from time to time.
+In addition to the above, directors and employees of Trilogy Funds and other related parties may hold units in the Trust from time to time.
 These units will be acquired and held on the same terms as any other Investor in the Trust.